4 Tips on How to Wash White Clothes

 So, how do you wash white clothes?
 Is it even possible to protect our best and brightest pieces?

 It is, and you’ve come to the right place.
 (Here, it’s always laundry day.)
 To help you give new life to your go-to whites, we’ll let you in on our 4 best tips for how to wash white clothes.
-Just grab your eco-friendly laundry detergent, read on below, and start feeling empowered to drink your morning coffee in that white sweater.
+Just grab your plant-powered laundry detergent, read on below, and start feeling empowered to drink your morning coffee in that white sweater.

 #1 Wash Whites Separately